yeskunall/yeskunall/readme.md

 </picture>
 </a>

-#### About
-_Minimal craftsman_.
-I do very little.
-The little I do, I strive to do very well. _Global citizen_.
-Travel all around, but mostly spend time in Canada or India. _Netizen_.
-Online since 2003.
-Though, prefer to be offline these days. _Outspoken_.
-Yet I’m mindful of the affect I have on others.

 #### Connect

-Because of the nature of my work, I get to interact with a lot of strangers.
+Because of the nature of my work, I get to interact with a lot of people.
 In the past 5 years alone, I’ve talked to people from __6 continents__, and __over 90 countries__.
 Easiest way to reach me is via [email](mailto:hey@kimchiii.space).
 It doesn’t matter who you are, or your reason to contact me.
 Just do it.
 I __guarantee__ to get back to you.

 #### Writing